efsiatras/kakuro-csp-model-solver/README.md

-#  Modelling Kakuro as CSP and Solving Kakuro Puzzles
+#  Modelling and Solving Kakuro Puzzles as CSP
-**Kakuro** or Kakkuro or Kakoro is a kind of logic puzzle that is often referred to as a mathematical transliteration of the crossword.
+Kakuro (also known as Kakkuro or Kakoro) is a logic puzzle often regarded as the mathematical counterpart to a crossword puzzle.

-We model Kakuro as a **CSP** and solve Kakuro puzzles with various algorithms.
-Our goal is to show how different algorithms for CSP behave during the solution of these puzzles.
+In this work, we model Kakuro puzzles as a **Constraint Satisfaction Problem (CSP)** and solve them using various algorithms.
+Our objective is to evaluate the performance of different CSP algorithms during the puzzle-solving process.

 ## Algorithms for CSP
 The algorithms tested are combinations of: